s-KaiNet/PnP-JS-Core/README.md

 Please use [http://aka.ms/sppnp](http://aka.ms/sppnp) for getting latest information around the whole *SharePoint Patterns and Practices (PnP) initiative*.

+## Special Message on the Future of sp-pnp-js

+**What**

+We have created [a new repo](https://github.com/pnp/pnp) that will continue the work started with sp-pnp-js and encourage you to begin migrating your existing projects, and for new projects using these libraries.
+Please review the [transtion guide](https://pnp.github.io/pnp/transition-guide.html) to help with your migration.

+**Why**

+This move does a few things that will benefit everyone long term.
+Breaking up the single package into multiple gives developers the ability to control which pieces are brought into their projects.
+As well it gives us the oppotunity to grow without a single .js file growing.
+It also serves as an opportunity to update our tooling, packaging, and releases to better align with evolving industry norms.
+Finally, by grouping things within the @pnp scope it is easy to identify packages published by the SharePoint Patterns and Practices team.

+**Timeline**

+Between now and July 2018 we will maintain both libraries in parallel.
+Meaning code added to one will in most cases be put into the other.
+There will be some exceptions where features are only added to the new libraries, but we will make every effort to minimize differences during this time.

+After July 2018 we will only update, maintain, and release the [@pnp scoped libraries](https://github.com/pnp/pnp). sp-pnp-js will remain on [npm](https://www.npmjs.com/package/sp-pnp-js) so you can continue to install it for existing projects, and the repo will remain as a reference. **No existing projects will break due to this move.**

+We understand this is a disruption, but by giving many months notice we hope it will provide sufficient time to adjust and migrate any existing projects.
+As always we welcome feedback and questions.

 ### Get Started

 **NPM**